Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations: Acknowledgements

 \section{Acknowledgements}

-This paper is based on results obtained from a project, JPNP20006, commissioned by the New Energy and Industrial Technology Development Organization (NEDO), Japan.
-The authors would like to thank Christina Mega Putri, Citra Annisaa Nurul Ain, Dhea Tirta Ananta, Muhammad Naufal Al Farros, Nindya Eka Winasis, and Rafi Surya Ghany for annotating the segmented audio files.
+This paper is based on results obtained from a project, TM/DRPM-ITS/PN.02.003 (Skema Penelitian Keilmuan Sumber Dana ITS), Indonesia.
+The authors would like to thank students of the Engineering Physics Department ITS: Christina Mega Putri, Citra Annisaa Nurul Ain, Dhea Tirta Ananta, Muhammad Naufal Al Farros, Nindya Eka Winasis, and Raﬁ Surya Ghany, for annotating the segmented audio files.
+Parts of this research were supported by the New Energy and Industrial Technology Development Organization (NEDO), Japan, under Project No. JPNP20006.